Common Name: Glossy buckthorn

 Prevention and Management

-• Uprooting small diameter glossy buckthorn plants (½ inch- 1 ½ inch in diameter) using a root extractor or similar tool can be effective on smaller stands.
+- Uprooting small diameter glossy buckthorn plants (about ½ inch- 1 ½ inch in diameter) using a root extractor or similar tool can be effective on smaller stands.
 However, it is IMPORTANT to reduce any disturbance to the soil during this process otherwise new buckthorn seedlings or other invasive plants like garlic mustard will develop in those disturbed areas.

-• Early-spring controlled burns, in fire-adapted natural areas, can be a useful approach to controlling glossy buckthorn seedlings in forests and woodlots with dense populations.
+- Early spring-controlled burns in fire-adapted natural areas can be a useful approach to controlling glossy buckthorn seedlings in forests and woodlots with dense populations.
 Prescribed burns can also be effective on infestations in wetlands, meadows and bogs during the dry season.
-Burning every year or every other year on well-established stands may be necessary to significantly reduce glossy buckthorn density and regeneration.
-Fire is not a stand-alone management option and usually works best in conjunction with herbicide applications and uprooting strategies.
+Burning annually or every other year on well-established infestations may be necessary to significantly reduce glossy buckthorn density and regeneration.
+Fire is not a standalone management option and usually works best in conjunction with herbicide applications and uprooting strategies.
 Make sure to contact the Minnesota Department of Natural Resources to learn more about control burning practices and regulations.